 The next button is the Thank you note.
 The thank-you note will display to all users who submit the form.
 If you use the form to allow access to specific files, you can click on the Show Button toggle to add a button to download information or provide a link to a new page.

 On the following tab - Design, you're able to select the primary and secondary colors of your form and the design of the fields.

 The Notifications tab allows you to send notifications to any of your internal users whenever this form is filled out.
 You can use Workflows to manage any auto-reply emails to external users who fill out this form.

 Using Forms on Webpages

-Note: When copy and pasting embed codes to share with others, use a plain text editing tool like Notepad so that extra non-visible characters aren't added by other various editing tools.
+Note: When copy and pasting embed codes to share with others, use a plain text editing tool like Notepad so that other various editing tools don't add extra non-visible characters.

 Testing Your Forms

-Remember as an Element451 dashboard user the email address you use to log into Element451 is reserved for that function.
-If you try to complete an form intended for use by students or other external audiences you will receive the error below.
+Remember, as an Element451 dashboard user, the email address you use to log into Element451 is reserved for that function.
+Therefore, if you try to complete a form intended for use by students or other external audiences, you will receive the error below.

 You can test forms using an email address that is not associated with your Element451 dashboard account.
 If you need a free email account for testing purposes, there are many options.